Trump can’t stop tweeting about ever-bluer Virginia and its governor. But his campaign is quiet on TV.

 The quaint Virginia college town near Trump’s winery has turned into political baggage for Trump, who created an uproar in 2017 when he said there had been “very fine people on both sides” in Charlottesville, where white nationalists protesting the planned removal of a Confederate statue clashed violently with counterprotesters, leaving one dead.

-Trump later said that he was talking about “both sides” of the Confederate statues debate, not “the neo-Nazis or the white nationalists because they should be condemned totally.”
+Trump later said he was talking about “both sides” of the Confederate statues debate, not “the neo-Nazis or the white nationalists because they should be condemned totally.”
 Biden announced his bid for president with a video centered on the episode.

 “There have been some flashbulb moments in Virginia that have come up a lot,” said Kyle D. Kondik, who analyzes elections at the University of Virginia’s Center for Politics.
-He also thinks Trump might dwell on Northam as a seemingly easy target, due to controversy over his abortion remarks and a blackface scandal.
+He also thinks Trump might dwell on Northam as a seemingly easy target, because of controversy over his abortion remarks and a blackface scandal.

 Northam, a pediatrician, drew national attention in January 2019 for remarks in a radio interview related to a late-term-abortion bill, which critics took as an endorsement of infanticide.
 Northam appeared to be talking about end-of-life care for a newborn that is “not viable,” but he has never clarified his remarks.